dotnet/pinvoke/CONTRIBUTING.md

 ### How to build

+Run the init script at the root of the repo.
+Run `init -installlocality machine` from an elevated prompt.

 The `build.ps1` script at the root of this project will restore packages, build, and run tests.
 With the appropriate switch, this script will perform a subset of these functions.